From Clinical Practice to Community Care at Harvard Medical School

 With a semester under her belt, she notes that the rigor of the program can be a great challenge for mid-career professionals.
 After working for several years out of the classroom, Kartika was worried that she couldn’t keep up with the quantitative and qualitative research methods courses.
 Fortunately, with the assistance of engaged instructors such as Hannah Gilbert, PhD, and Mary C. Smith-Fawzi, ScD, Kartika has added new tools to her toolbox.
 She says, “The faculty is super.
 We can talk about everything, and they’re very supportive.
 There’s no doubt about their commitment.”

 While the coursework has opened up a new world of research for Kartika, her favorite part about the program is her classmates.
 “To be honest, I love my cohort.
 We come from various backgrounds, from Latin America, the Caribbean, Africa, Asia, and the US.”
 This wide array of perspectives helped her see health from a global perspective.
-“We speak the same language,” she says, “which is inequality and inequity.”
+“We speak the same language,” she says, “which is [addressing] inequality and inequity.”

 For those interested in joining the program to learn how they can make an impact on global health delivery, Kartika advises them to apply.
-“If you see inequality and equity within your own community, you need to start thinking why.
+“If you see inequality and inequity within your own community, you need to start thinking why.
 Why is this happening?
 This program offers the answer to that question.”

 Once students have enrolled, Kartika encourages them to learn from their peers “by exchanging stories and experiences from other perspectives across continents.
 That’s global health.
 It’s a problem we should take on together.”